csci-182/fall2022/pages/syllabus.md

 1. You put in a good faith effort.
 1. You submitted your work to Moodle.

 Tutorials are due by 11:59PM on Friday (but I recommend that you just submit them at the end of class).
 I **do not accept late tutorials** because I post the solutions right away.
+Even if you don't get everything working perfectly, you will still get full credit if you demonstrate a good-faith effort.
+You must complete **at least 10 tutorials**, with a passing grade to get full credit for the tutorial portion of the class -- but you are encouraged to complete them all.

 ### Project Grading
 Projects are each worth 30 points, and a rubric will be published to communicate how you will be evaluated.
 The second project will be broken up into a series of deliverables that will be due throughout the second half of the semester.